 So, step number one in being more persuasive is to find out exactly what your audience wants or needs.
 What problems do they face that they really want to eliminate?
 For instance, when we first started offering presentation training, we had to ask ourselves, “What is the biggest challenge that people have during a presentation?”
 The answer that we came up with was that most people feel nervous when they speak.
 So, if we could help people conquer this fear, we will be providing a valuable service for our clients.

 The point is that no one wants to read a public speaking book.
 No one wants to go to a presentation class.
 No one, for that matter, really wants to listen to a presentation skills podcast.
 However, if you feel nervous or jittery when you deliver your presentations, you might do any or all of these things to fix the challenge.

 So, first, think like your listener.
 What problem or challenge is this person facing?
-How can you solution help the person.
+How can your solution help the person?
 If you are having trouble identifying what these challenges are, then just ASK THE LISTENER!

 Step 2: Identify at Least One, Real-Life Example of Someone who Solved this Challenge

 Examples teach.
 Examples persuade.
 Real-life stories or examples of others who have solved the challenge are very persuasive.
 Once you identify the challenge, all that you really have to do is think, “Has anyone else in the entire world ever had a challenge like this and solved it?”
 If the answer is yes, that person’s experience is very powerful.